rajeshpanjiyar/rajeshpanjiyar/README.md

-- 👋 Hi, I’m **Rajesh Panjiyar** currently studying B.Tech.
-- 👀 I’m interested in contributing open source projects and software
+Rajesh Panjiyar, a final year student pursuing a Bachelor of Technology in Computer Science & Engineering from NIT Rourkela, brings a wealth of experience in the field.
+Rajesh has successfully completed internships at FloWorks, specializing in full-stack application development, as well as Graviti.in and GE Healthcare, where he gained valuable exposure to various aspects of software development.
+Currently, Rajesh is dedicated to furthering his expertise in the AI and machine learning domain.

-- 📫 You can reach me in *Linkedin:* https://www.linkedin.com/in/rajeshpanjiyar
+You can reach me on *Linkedin:* https://www.linkedin.com/in/rajeshpanjiyar